tchanee/bachelor-sem-project/Midterm Presentation Planning.md

     - **MIGHT NOT INCLUDE THIS PART FOR MIDTERM**
 - Where I currently am (show work)
 - What I hope to still do

+PROJECT MIDTERM FEEDBACK

+maybe use the 81 point custom dlib model?

+maybe try to do with without alignment of eyes together on horizontal line (amir question)